The murder of private investigator Daniel Morgan remains one of London’s most notorious unsolved cases.

 The following month Rees, his brothers in law Garry and Glenn Vian, and Sid Fillery, one of the Catford police station detectives initially assigned to the case, were arrested, only to be released without charge.

-At the inquest in 1988, the bookkeeper at Southern Investigations alleged that Rees and Fillery planned the contract killing.
-By this time Fillery had retired and joined the agency as Rees’ new partner.
+At the inquest in April 1988, the bookkeeper at Southern Investigations alleged that Rees and Fillery planned the contract killing.
+By this time Fillery had retired from the police, and in 1989 he joined Southern Investigations as Rees’ new partner.

 The pair went on to carry out work for a number of tabloid newspapers including the News of the World and are said to have provided the information for exposes of celebrities, politicans and royalty.